-All students seeking a DEREE US degree only, regardless of number of credits accumulated through advanced placement, transfer, parallel studies, or semester/year abroad, must meet DEREE's residency requirement by completing at least 36 US (180 UK) credits (beyond the introductory 1000-level courses) from the area of concentration of their major(s) at DEREE - ACG.
+All students seeking a DEREE US degree only, regardless of number of credits accumulated through advanced placement, transfer, parallel studies, see "Parallel Studies" section, or semester/year abroad, must meet DEREE's residency requirement by completing at least 36 US (180 UK) credits (beyond the introductory 1000-level courses) from the area of concentration of their major(s) at DEREE - ACG.
 Moreover, students must complete the capstone course(s) of their major(s) at DEREE - ACG.